cscorley/triage/paper/sections/04_study.md

 ## Setting

-Our document extraction process is shown on the left side of Figure \ref{fig:changeset-triage}.
+The left side of Figure \ref{fig:changeset-triage} shows our document extraction process.
 We implemented our document extractor in Python v2.7 using the Dulwich library^[<http://www.samba.org/~jelmer/dulwich/>] for interacting with the source code repository.
 We extract documents from both a snapshot of the repository at a tagged snapshot and each commit reachable from that tag's commit.
-The same preprocessing steps are employed on all documents extracted.
+We use the same preprocessing steps on all extracted documents.

 For our document extraction from a snapshot, we simply use each text file in the source code repository as documents.
 To extract text from the changesets, we use `git diff` between two commits.
-In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; metadata lines are ignored.
+In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; we ignore metadata lines.
 Note that we do not consider where the text originates from, only that it is text changed by the commit.

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
-We only keep the split tokens; original tokens are discarded.
+We only keep the split tokens; we discard original tokens.
 We normalize to lower case before filtering non-letters, English stop words [@Fox_1992], Java keywords, and words shorter than three characters long.
 We do not stem words.